 Are 90% of academic papers really never cited?
 Reviewing the literature on academic citations by Dahlia Remler debunks some of the myths.

-A version of this post was first published on April 26, 2010.
+A version of this post was first published on 26 April 2010.
 It has been heavily edited and earlier comments have been removed.
-Additional related post added July 6, 2017.
+Additional related posts added 6 July 2017 and 8 October 2019.